code-BSOD/praktikum_washer/README.md

 ![Simple Architecture of the Glass Washing Mechanism](img/overall_architecture_1.png)

+*Picture: Simple Architecture of the Overall workflow of the tasks*

 ## ii.
 Detailed Architectrue of the two main parts

 ### 1. Socket Server REST API